kartikeya-shandilya/autogram/README.md

 ### What are autograms?

-An autogram(https://en.wikipedia.org/wiki/Autogram) is a sentence that describes itself in the sense of providing an inventory of its own characters (Source: Wikipedia).
+An [autogram](https://en.wikipedia.org/wiki/Autogram) is a sentence that describes itself in the sense of providing an inventory of its own characters (Source: Wikipedia).

 ### Purpose of this repository?

 To generate some fun little autograms, automatically with a randomized brute-force approach.

 ### Requirements

-  * pandas - for printing outputs in tabular format
+  * [pandas](https://github.com/pandas-dev/pandas) - used for printing outputs in tabular format
-  * num2words - for converting numbers to their word representation
+  * [num2words](https://github.com/savoirfairelinux/num2words) - used for converting numbers to their word representation

 ### Example-1

-Simple code example, with limited symbols, with verbose = True -
+Simple code example, with limited symbols, with verbose = True
 ```
 >>> import autogram
 >>> x = autogram.AutoGram(prefix='This sentence has ',